little-yellow-bean/vue-bs-modal/README.md

           rightBtnText: "Update",
           leftBtnText: "Discard",
           size: ModalSize.LARGE,
-          // pass data as props to the EditProfileComponent.
+          // pass custom data as props to the EditProfileComponent.
+          // the "modalRef" prop is passed to the content componet by default in case you want to close the modal inside your component.
           contentProps: {
             email: "example@example.com",
             username: "yellowbean"